Key Facts

 How Common Is False Pregnancy?

-Africa (Nigeria) has the highest prevalence, with one in every 160 women with infertility problems showing signs of pseudocyesis.
-In most instances, pseudocyesis occurs in women who have reached childbearing age between 20-44 years.
+Pseudocyesis is very rare, according to the Indian Journal of Psychiatry .
+Even though it occurred in ancient times (Hippocrates described it in 300 B.C.), it is not commonly found in the general population nowadays.
+Below are important facts to note about the phenomenon of pseudocyesis: Out of every 22,000 births, a false pregnancy occurs in about 1-6 individuals in the general population.
+Africa ( Nigeria ) has the highest prevalence, with one in every 160 women with infertility problems showing signs of pseudocyesis.
+In most instances, pseudocyesis occurs in women who have reached childbearing age between 20 and 44 years.
 Pseudocyesis rarely occurs in men, known as couvade or “sympathetic pregnancy”.
 80% of those who experience pseudocyesis are married.
-It’s possible to experience pseudocyesis more than one time in your life.
+It’s possible to experience pseudocyesis more than once in your life.

 False Pregnancy Causes

 Experts have not yet found the leading causes of pseudocyesis.
 It’s often believed to be a psychosomatic condition whereby a person hopes or believes they are pregnant, and their body produces pregnancy-related symptoms.
+However, there are certain circumstances where other medical conditions may result in a person experiencing pregnancy symptoms.
+Let’s discuss some of the reasons a person may experience pseudocyesis symptoms:

 - A strong desire to get pregnant after a pregnancy loss or miscarriage may result in hormonal imbalance, which may cause pregnancy symptoms to occur.